happybeing/vdash/README.md

     ./target/release/vdash-crossterm --help

-## Using vdash - SAFE Network Vault Dashboard
+## Using vdash - SAFE Network Node Dashboard
-`vdash` is provides a terminal based graphical dashboard of SAFE Network Vault activity on the local machine.
-It parses input from one or more vault logfiles to gather live vault metrics which are displayed using terminal graphics.
+`vdash` is provides a terminal based graphical dashboard of SAFE Network Node activity on the local machine.
+It parses input from one or more node logfiles to gather live node metrics which are displayed using terminal graphics.

 **Status:** work-in-progress, not useful yet unless you want to help!